Charge exchange: Charge-exchange spectroscopy

 where A^{+q} represents the various possible charged states of the ions in the plasma.

 Optical fibers are then strategically positioned to create "chords", lines of sight along which the measurements are taken.
 These chords pass through regions both with and without the neutral beam.
 By subtracting the signals from these two chords, emissions not generated by the neutral beam can be inferred.
 This allows for the determination of ion properties, such as its temperature and density.

 The technique can also be extended to include multiple chords to build spatial profiles of the plasma, such as its toroidal and poloidal rotation.
 This provides insights into how ions conduct heat and transport momentum within the plasma.

 Charge-exchange spectroscopy is often referred to as charge-exchange recombination spectroscopy, which is acronymized as CXRS or CER.

+Solar wind charge exchange

+Solar wind charge exchange (SWCX) is an important astrophysical process in which highly charged, heavy solar wind ions undergo charge transfer collisions with neutral atoms or molecules, producing excited product ions that emit soft X-ray and extreme ultraviolet photons.
+The SWCX mechanism was first recognized at comets; the first cometary X-ray observations were made for comet Hyakutake in 1996 by ROSAT, the German X-ray observatory.
+Charge exchange reactions between heavy solar wind ions and cometary neutrals were proposed as the mechanism responsible for the observed soft X-ray emission.
+The SWCX mechanism produces soft X-ray emission wherever highly charged solar wind ions encounter neutral atoms and molecules, including at Earth's magnetosheath, in planetary atmospheres, and throughout the heliosphere where the solar wind interacts with incoming interstellar neutral gas.
+Heliospheric SWCX emission is thought to make a significant contribution to the observed soft X-ray background.